Denis McCullough: President of IRB and Easter Rising

-McCullough was elected to fill the vacant seat of the President of the IRB late in 1915, a position he held during the Easter Rising of 1916, though he took no active role in the rising itself.
+McCullough was elected to fill the vacant seat of the President of the IRB late in 1915, a position he held during the 1916 Easter Rising, though he took no active role in the rising itself.
 He was not a member of the Military Committee that was responsible for its planning.
 It is likely that the other members of the three-man IRB executive, Clarke and MacDermott (the treasurer and secretary) supported his nomination as president because, as he was isolated in Belfast, he would be in no position to interfere with their plans.
 Nevertheless, during Holy Week he got word of what was afoot and travelled to Dublin to question Clarke and MacDermott, who avoided him as long as they could.
 Eventually, they informed him of their plans, which he came to support.
 Although McCullough was an officer of the Irish Volunteers, in charge of 200 men in Belfast, it was decided that Belfast would not take part in the rising, given that the dominance of the Ulster Volunteers in the northeast could lead to sectarian civil war.

-McCullough stated in his application for an Irish military pension in 1937 that, 'I brought out my men in Belfast and mobilised them at Coalisland to cooperate with the Tyrone Volunteers in accordance with orders from Pearse and Connolly received by me.
+McCullough stated in his application for an Irish military pension in 1937 that, "I brought out my men in Belfast and mobilised them at Coalisland to cooperate with the Tyrone Volunteers in accordance with orders from Pearse and Connolly received by me.
 Their orders were to bring all available men and arms across Ulster to Connaught to join Mellows there.
-They were insistent, especially James Connolly, that we were to "fire no shot in Ulster".
-I thought these orders were mad ones but determined to carry out orders if possible'.
+They were insistent, especially James Connolly, that we were to 'fire no shot in Ulster'.
+I thought these orders were mad ones but determined to carry out [the] orders if possible."

 McCullough led Volunteers in his area to Dungannon, County Tyrone, from where they would link up with Liam Mellows in Connacht.
 Although the Volunteer's Chief of Staff Eoin MacNeill issued a countermanding order, cancelling orders for the rising, McCullough took 150 Volunteers and Cumman na mBan by train from Belfast to Dungannon, where he found the local volunteers under Patrick McCartan did not want to leave their home area.
 McCullough, therefore, decided to return to Belfast.
 During the abortive Rising, he accidentally shot himself in the hand.
 He was arrested that week and taken to Richmond Barracks, Dublin.
 He spent several months interned at Frongoch internment camp and was imprisoned in Reading Gaol.